 The new Home Child-Care Provider Pilot was launched on June 18, 2019, to replace the Caring for Children program.
-The last programs were criticized for not providing employee protection from abusive workplaces.
+The previous programs were criticized for not providing enough employee protection from abusive workplaces.

-The new pilot programs provide caregivers with occupation-specific work permits rather than employer-specific.
+The new pilot programs provide caregivers with occupation-specific work permits rather than employer-specific ones.
 This allows employees to transition to a different employer if desired.